-There are a growing number of digital currencies, the most well-known is Bitcoin.
-They are a purely electronic way of making payments anywhere in the world.
-At present only a very small percentage of the population use them for this purpose.
-The Bank of England recently wrote two Quarterly Bulletin articles which explain in more detail how digital currencies work and the economics behind them.
+Digital currencies are a purely electronic way of making payments anywhere in the world.
+Just like traditional money, digital currencies can be used to buy physical goods and services but could also be restricted to allow only certain purchases (eg in-app purchases in games).
+While there are a growing number of digital currencies (eg LiteCoin, Ethereum, DogeCoin, Ripple), the most well-known is Bitcoin.
+At present, only a very small percentage of the population use digital currencies and their price is known to fluctuate greatly.
+The Bank of England wrote two Quarterly Bulletin articles (see table below) which explain in more detail how digital currencies work and the economics behind them.